 Daily Harvest is a service that uses only organic fruits and vegetables—you can sign up for the smoothie plan and choose from mouth-watering selections like Strawberry + Peach or Mint + Cacao.
 When you click on each smoothie, you’re shown exactly what ingredients are included as well as a list of health benefits.

 Frozen Garden only sells smoothies; they come in the form of pouches, and all you need to do is spill the contents of the pouch into your blender, add water, and presto!
 Instant smoothie.
 Frozen Garden smoothie pouches are gluten-free, dairy-free, soy-free, vegan, and contain no added sugar.
 Their ingredients are sourced fresh from local farmers and then flash frozen to retain nutrients.

-Smoothie Box is yet another smoothie delivery service that offers smoothies as meal replacements and as snacks—you get to decide which kind you want.
+Smoothie Box is yet another popular food delivery service that offers smoothies as meal replacements and as snacks—you get to decide which kind you want.
 Like any smoothie delivery service worth its salt, Smoothie Box uses fresh and non-GMO ingredients and is totally transparent about what’s included with each smoothie box.

 As you can see, if you want to incorporate smoothies into your diet, there are lots of options.

 When smoothies play a big part in your clean eating diet, it can be easy to stick with it despite all its challenges.
 If you prefer to make smoothies at home, all you need to do is stock up on frozen fruits and veggies, and use them as you wish.
 You can have lots of fun coming up with different combinations as well.
 If you prefer to use a smoothie delivery service, then you’re really gliding down easy street.
 Your smoothie ingredients will get delivered to your doorstep, come in individual packages, and all you need to do is pour them into your blender.